Supporting parents to achieve their goals

 Together we work with you to understand your individual circumstances and develop a practical and supportive approach to address and overcome barriers that may prevent you from achieving your goals.

 You will be assigned a dedicated ParentsNext coach to support you.
 Working together you can:

-You will meet with your ParentsNext coach at least every 12 weeks.
+You will meet regularly with your ParentsNext coach, based on your individual needs.
 At these meetings you can expect to: